dyeramosu/AC215_snapnutrition/app/src/deployment/README.md

 ## Deployment to GCP (Manual)

-One way to deploy an app to the web to make it accessible is to create a virtual machine on the Google Cloud Platform and manually provision the VM with docker and pull the backend api-service container and frontend-react container from Docker Hub.
-This process works but involves cutting and pasting of configuration files.
+One way to deploy an app to the web to make it accessible is to create a virtual machine on the Google Cloud Platform and manually provision the VM with Docker and pull the backend api-service container and frontend-react container from Docker Hub.
+This process works but involves manually creating the VM instance, provisioning the instance, and cutting and pasting of configuration files.
 Later in this README we will automatically do all of these steps with Ansible.

 This section details how we can provision a GCP VM and run the following containers: